YulRud/NasaApiTestFramework/README.md

 2. There is allure 2.13.8 or higher installed

 To start the project:
-1. to download a project
+1. to download a project:
 git clone https://github.com/YulRud/NasaApiTestFramework.git
-2. To start testing
+2. To start testing:
 mvn clean test
-3. To start allure report with results mvn allure:serve
+3. To start allure report with results: mvn allure:serve

 TestNG standard report: target/surefire-reports/index.html